tangollama/cis411_lab1/labreports/LAB_benunderw.md

 # Step 2: Enhancing an Architecture
 After an initial release and a few months of operation, Serve Central encounters a tremendous growth opportunity to extend their service and provide a volunteer recuitment and management interface to __four__ of the primary volunteer entities in the United States.
 As such, a reevaluation of the architecture is required, one that allows:

-1. Thirdparty services to both input and retrieve data from the Serve Central model/datastore.
+1. Third-party services to both input and retrieve data from the Serve Central model/datastore.
 (For instance, receiving volunteer opportunities from United Way chapters across the country.)
 2. Building organization-specific interfaces on top of the Serve Central business and data logic.
 (For instance, allowing the registration services of Serve Central to be embedded in the website of local churches, [ah-la Stripe embedding](https://stripe.com/payments/elements).)

 To support these objectives:
 1. What architectural patterns (either of those presented in class on based on your own research) are appropriate?
 Justify your response, highlighting your presumed benefits / capabilties of your chosen architecture(s) **as well as as least one potential issue / adverse consequence** of your choice.

+One appropriate architectural pattern could be using GraphQL to query required event/user data, as well as for interfacing with external APIs (such as Facebook or LinkedIn).
+If there are a lot of websites interfacing with ServeCentral's data, GraphQL could help organize that data for other services' use.
+The benefits would include ease of access for data querying; the consequences might include having to maintain the API supporting GraphQL (which is developed by Facebook).

 2. Using your preferred diagramming tool, generate a diagram of the new Serve Central architecture that supports these two new requirements.

 # Step 3: Scaling an Architecture